Skip to content

 # Initialize the SDK client.

-nubra = InitNubraSdk(NubraEnv.UAT, env_creds=True)
+nubra = InitNubraSdk(NubraEnv.PROD, env_creds=True)

 instruments = InstrumentData(nubra)